vish95/MachineLearningExperiments/TCIA-Bone-tumor-dataset/readme.md

 Further image analysis and feature extraction was not carried out.

 Logistic regression was carried out with the existing dataset.
-With the obtained results it was observed that bot train and validation accuracy was about 50%.
+With the obtained results it was observed that both train and validation accuracy was about 50%.
 This might be an indication that features are not representative of the problem, new features may need to be extracted from the data or the images.